dehoisted/Bat2Exe/README.md

 # Bat2Exe
-User interface for converting your batch files into windows executables - with multiple options.
+Windows only user interface for converting your batch files into executables - with multiple options.
 Current version: 1.3

 The latest release has all the dependencies you need, including the Bat2Exe executable.